Q. What are the fundamentals of X-ray detection technology and how does X-ray work?

 Q. Can the ScanTrac detect metal contaminants in metal containers?

 A. Yes.
 X-rays penetrate metal or glass containers and allow us to detect contaminants inside.
 We can inspect metal cans, glass jars, containers with metal foil closures or made of metal foil (like pouches), and many more.

 Q. How can I be sure that a specific contaminant is detectable?

 A. Peco InspX offers a free evaluation program – just send us samples of your product and the contaminants you want to detect, and we’ll show you how we can help you.
 For more information, please email us at firstname.lastname@example.org.

 Q. It is known that X-ray inspection systems sometimes reject perfectly good containers.
 Is this true for the ScanTrac?

 A. It is; however, what matters is the rate of such false rejects.
 In the inspection industry, a false reject rate of one in 1,000 is often considered reasonable.
 The ScanTrac false reject rate is well below one in 20,000 – a 20:1 improvement, and often is below one in 100,000.
 This is a very important consideration when purchasing an X-ray system as false rejects cost time and money – both product and package.

 Q. Can you detect contaminants at the bottom or near the sidewall of a container?

 Q. I have heard about X-ray technology for a long time; what, if anything, has changed?

 A. X-ray technology is not a new invention.
 The fundamentals of X-ray detection were discovered in the late 1800’s and X-ray machines have been used in medical and other applications for over 50 years.
 X-ray systems for food inspection have been around for about 30 years.
-Today’s machines are more powerful, more versatile and more reliable than ever before and so it is important to distinguish old technology from state of the art solutions.
+Today’s machines are more powerful, more versatile and more reliable than ever before – therefore, it is important to distinguish old technology from state of the art solutions.

 Q. What are some of the most recent innovations developed by Peco InspX?

 A. Peco InspX places significant emphasis on technical research and development with intense focus on extending X-ray tube life, improving contaminant identification and expanding machine functionality.
 Recent enhancements to the ScanTrac product line-up include: